MeRupamGanguly/interview-preparation/Kafka.md

 `openssl x509 -req -in kafka-client.csr -CA ca.crt -CAkey ca.key -CAcreateserial -out kafka-client.crt -days 365`

-Now that you have the broker certificate and private key, you can configure the Kafka brokers to use them: In the server.properties file of the Kafka broker, update the following settings to point to the Vault-generated certificates:
+Now that we have the broker certificate and private key, we can configure the Kafka brokers to use them: In the server.properties file of the Kafka broker, update the following settings to point to the Vault-generated certificates:

 ```bash
 listeners=SSL://0.0.0.0:9093